ExaScience/elprep/README.md

 # Demo

-This repository includes demo scripts that use elPrep for procesing a NA12878 WES sample, as well as a subset of NA12878 WGS that maps to chromosome 22.
+This repository includes demo scripts that use elPrep for procesing a NA12878 WES sample, as well as a subset of NA12878 WES that maps to chromosome 22.

 # Manual Reference Pages

 ## Name

-### elprep filter - a commandline tool for filtering and updating .sam/.bam/.cram files in preparation for variant calling
+### elprep filter - a commandline tool for filtering and updating .sam/.bam files in preparation for variant calling

 ## Synopsis

-	elprep filter input.sam output.sam --filter-unmapped-reads --filter-unmapped-reads-strict --replace-reference-sequences $gatkdict --replace-read-group "ID:group1 LB:lib1 PL:illumina PU:unit1 SM:sample1" --mark-duplicates --remove-duplicates --sorting-order coordinate --nr-of-threads $threads
+	elprep filter input.sam output.sam --mark-duplicates --mark-optical-duplicates output.metrics --sorting-order coordinate --bqsr output.recal --bqsr-reference hg38.elfasta --known-sites dbsnp_138.hg38.elsites

-	elprep filter input.bam output.bam --filter-unmapped-reads --filter-unmapped-reads-strict --replace-reference-sequences $gatkdict --replace-read-group "ID:group1 LB:lib1 PL:illumina PU:unit1 SM:sample1" --mark-duplicates --remove-duplicates --sorting-order coordinate --nr-of-threads $threads
+	elprep filter input.bam output.bam --mark-duplicates --mark-optical-duplicates output.metrics --sorting-order coordinate --bqsr output.recal --bqsr-reference hg38.elfasta --known-sites dbsnp_138.hg38.elsites

-	elprep filter input.cram output.cram --filter-unmapped-reads --filter-unmapped-reads-strict --replace-reference-sequences $gatkdict --replace-read-group "ID:group1 LB:lib1 PL:illumina PU:unit1 SM:sample1" --mark-duplicates --remove-duplicates --sorting-order coordinate --nr-of-threads $threads --reference-t fai --reference-T fasta

-	elprep filter /dev/stdin /dev/stdout --filter-unmapped-reads --filter-unmapped-reads-strict --replace-reference-sequences $gatkdict --replace-read-group "ID:group1 LB:lib1 PL:illumina PU:unit1 SM:sample1" --mark-duplicates --remove-duplicates --sorting-order coordinate --nr-of-threads $threads
+	elprep filter /dev/stdin /dev/stdout --mark-duplicates --mark-optical-duplicates output.metrics --sorting-order coordinate --bqsr output.recal --bqsr-reference hg38.elfasta --known-sites dbsnp_138.hg38.elsites

 ## Description

 The elprep filter command requires two arguments: the input file and the output file.
-The input/output format can be .sam, .bam. or .cram.
-To use .bam or .cram, SAMtools must be installed. elPrep determines the format by looking at the file extension. elPrep also allows to use /dev/stdin and /dev/stdout as respective input or output sources for using Unix pipes.
+The input/output format can be .sam or .bam. elPrep determines the format by looking at the file extension. elPrep also allows to use /dev/stdin and /dev/stdout as respective input or output sources for using Unix pipes.
 When doing so, elPrep assumes the input and output are in .sam format.

-The elprep filter commandline tool has three types of command options: filters, which implement actual .sam/.bam/.cram manipulations, sorting options, and execution-related options, for example for setting the number of threads.
+The elprep filter commandline tool has three types of command options: filters, which implement actual .sam/.bam manipulations, sorting options, and execution-related options, for example for setting the number of threads.
 For optimal performance, issue a single elprep filter call that combines all filters you wish to apply.

 The order in which command options are passed is ignored.
 For optimal performance, elPrep always applies filters in the following order: